yssource/crp/src/title-page.md

 This book was hand-written by expert C++ and Rust programmers to provide accurate information with a tasteful degree of detail.
 No text in this book was written by AI.

-If would like updates on when we add new chapters to this book, you can [drop your email here](https://forms.gle/rcrdZihmT81LWy6F6).
+If you would like updates on when we add new chapters to this book, you can [drop your email here](https://forms.gle/rcrdZihmT81LWy6F6).

 ## Other resources